pefarrell/pefarrell.github.io/people.md

     <strong>Gonzalo Gonzalez de Diego</strong><br/>
     Thesis: <a href="{{site.url}}/files/dediego.pdf">Viscous contact problems in glaciology</a>.
 DPhil viva: 2023-09-05.<br/>
     Co-supervised with <a href="http://people.maths.ox.ac.uk/hewitt/">Ian Hewitt</a>.<br/>
-    Next step: a postdoctoral position with <a href="https://math.nyu.edu/~stadler/">Georg Stadler</a> at NYU.
+    Next step: a postdoctoral position with <a href="https://math.nyu.edu/~stadler/">Georg Stadler</a> at NYU, then a MSCA fellowship at the Universidad Politécnica de Madrid.
   </div>
 </div>